cpbotha/cpbotha.github.io/content/posts/2016-01-07-closure-expressions-in-swift.md

   - swift

 ---
 [Swift][1] is a new high-performance compiled language designed by Apple.
-I&#8217;ve had some experience using it for an IOS development project, but the language is open source and is already available for Linux.
+I’ve had some experience using it for an IOS development project, but the language is open source and is already available for Linux.

-Some of you are probably able to appreciate the irony of me writing a blog post about Apple&#8217;s new programming language Swift, but here we are. :) I am, grudgingly, really impressed by Apple&#8217;s good work.
+Some of you are probably able to appreciate the irony of me writing a blog post about Apple’s new programming language Swift, but here we are. :) I am, grudgingly, really impressed by Apple’s good work.

-In this post I&#8217;m going to chat about _closure expression syntax_, in the process showing you IBM&#8217;s Swift Sandbox, an online tool for experimenting with Swift.
+In this post I’m going to chat about _closure expression syntax_, in the process showing you IBM’s Swift Sandbox, an online tool for experimenting with Swift.

-Let&#8217;s start with a simple example (slightly modified from [Apple&#8217;s documentation on Swift closures][2]) for sorting a list of strings in reverse alphabetical order:
+Let’s start with a simple example (slightly modified from [Apple’s documentation on Swift closures][2]) for sorting a list of strings in reverse alphabetical order:

 <div class="org-src-container">
 <pre class="src src-swift"><span style="color: #7F9F7F;">// names will be constaint, so we use let and not var</span>
 <span style="color: #F0DFAF; font-weight: bold;">let</span> <span style="color: #DFAF8F;">names </span>= [<span style="color: #CC9393;">"Chris"</span>, <span style="color: #CC9393;">"Alex"</span>, <span style="color: #CC9393;">"Ewa"</span>, <span style="color: #CC9393;">"Barry"</span>, <span style="color: #CC9393;">"Daniella"</span>]

 <span style="color: #7F9F7F;">// function taking two parameters and returning boolean</span>